terilios/reasoning-iteration/README.md

 ## Summary

 This solution leverages Azure OpenAI's models to tackle complex tasks with greater efficiency and thoughtfulness.
-By employing a structured, two-stage approach with comprehensive token tracking and performance monitoring, it enhances both the quality of the AI's output and the scalability of its application in various domains, such as strategic planning, content generation, and process optimization.
+By employing a structured, two-stage approach with comprehensive token tracking, performance monitoring, and async processing capabilities, it enhances both the quality of the AI's output and the scalability of its application in various domains, such as strategic planning, content generation, and process optimization.